Digital Marketing 101: Basic Skills for Digital Marketing Excellence

 Dynamic landing pages are landing pages that show different messaging to different users based on certain characteristics of their behavior.

 High-converting keywords are keywords in a PPC campaign that lead to a significantly high number of conversions.
-Identifying which keywords result in a high conversion rate can help you achieve a good return on your search marketing investment.
+Identifying which keywords result in a high conversion rate can help you achieve a good return on your digital marketing investment.

 Gclid is a globally unique tracking parameter (Google Click Identifier) used by Google to pass information back and forth between Google Ads and Google Analytics.